THE FREEDOM OF INFORMATION ACT AND PRIVACY ACT OFFICE

-The FOIA, as amended, generally provides that any person has the right to request access to federal agency records or information.
-Federal agencies are required to disclose records upon receiving a written request for them, except for those records that are protected from disclosure by any of the nine exemptions or three exclusions of the FOIA.
+THE FREEDOM OF INFORMATION ACT (FOIA), as amended, generally provides that any person has the right to request access to federal agency records.
+Federal agencies are required to disclose records upon receipt of a written request, except for those records that are protected from disclosure by any of the nine exemptions or three exclusions of the FOIA.

 For more information on DTRA’s FOIA Program, to include how to submit a FOIA request, please click on the link below.

 DTRA’s FOIA Program